Encourage your child to dream! Your encouragement is the greatest factor determining whether your child will go to college.

 Here are some important things to keep in mind:

 Preparing for college goes beyond academic preparation.
-It includes skills for socialization, independence, self-advocacy, and more
+It includes skills for socialization, independence, self-advocacy, and more.
+Click here to download a sheet with more skills related to independence in higher education.

 If your child desires to go to college, this should be part of their individualized education plan (IEP).
 As inclusive higher education is so new, it might be up to you to educate your child's case manager and teachers about the options that are available.